 - verify the legitimacy of the platform and its operators,

-- be cautious of unsolicited investment offers,
+- Be cautious of unsolicited investment offers,

 - and keep your personal information and login credentials secure.